preciofishbone/OmniaDocsG2/blocks/document-rollup/index.rst

-Document Rollup
+Document rollup
 ===========================================

-Using The Document Rollup block you can show suitable documents in a list.
+Using The Document rollup block you can display suitable documents in a list.

-For implementation examples, see this page: :doc:`Document Rollup implementation examples </blocks/document-rollup/document-rollup-implementation/index>`
+For implementation examples, see this page: :doc:`Document rollup implementation examples </blocks/document-rollup/document-rollup-implementation/index>`

 Settings
 *************************